Handling Dissent

 - Managing Dissent — “The Method”

-- Don’t add fuel to the fire; keep your emotions/energy levels low
+- Don’t add fuel to the fire; keep your emotion/energy-level low

-- Make clear that it’s their decision what comes next… (YC or RC?)
+- Outline the repercussions; make it clear that it’s their decision what comes next… (YC or RC?)

 - Wait for confirmation